 Sales leaders are responding in different ways to the pandemic.
 According to research by the Incentive Research Foundation, most organizations are considering postponing, canceling, or translating their sales incentive programs into monetary rewards (cash, gift cards, and swag).
 But here’s the problem with these responses:

 - Postponing.
-Even if you push back your incentive trip to the end of 2020, chances are there will still be reps who won’t feel comfortable traveling this year.
-You also risk additional postponement as group travel is still very much up in the air with no vaccine in clear sight.
+Even if you push back your incentive trip to the end of 2021, chances are there will still be reps who won’t feel comfortable traveling this year.
+You also risk additional postponement as group travel is still very much up in the air.

 - Canceling.
-Getting rid of your program altogether is completely deflating to your reps who have worked so hard to earn this reward.
-This will inevitably lead to reduced motivation to hit targets in 2020 and likely a mass exodus from your organization by your top performers.
+Getting rid of your incentive program altogether is completely deflating to your reps who have worked so hard to earn this reward.
+This will inevitably lead to reduced motivation to hit targets in 2021 and likely a mass exodus from your organization by your top performers.

-- Transitioning to cash and gifts.
+- Transitioning to cash and gifts for employees.
 Cash is the last thing your well-compensated top performer needs.
 Any cash bonus will likely go into paying off debt or covering monthly bills, which doesn’t build any type of long-term impact, memories, or loyalty.
 Plus, cash is a diminishing marginal utility, which means that they quickly lose value over time - even if you continuously increase the amount.

-When it comes to pivoting their sales incentives strategy, organizations have other options to choose from besides postponing their trips or cash rewards.
+When it comes to pivoting their sales incentives programs and plans, organizations have other options to choose from besides postponing their trips or cash rewards.
 Most importantly, when considering alternate paths to take, remember that your alternative President's Club solution needs to deliver on two very important goals:

-Looking ahead: Adapting your sales incentives strategy for the "next normal".
+Looking ahead: Adapting your sales incentives program for the "next normal".

 - Friction within organizations.
 Certain sales incentives, such as President’s Club, can create friction within companies.
 Not only does it demotivate the 90% of the sales team that doesn’t achieve that elite status, but it’s also not even available as an option for other departments - which can make them feel like their roles are less important to the organization.
-COVID-19 presents an opportunity to reinvent what that looks like and expand these programs to other teams as well.
+COVID-19 presents an opportunity to reinvent your sales incentive plan looks like, and expand these programs to other teams as well.

 - Easy to opt out.
 The truth is that going on a President’s Club trip is a lot of work.
 You fly for an entire day to get to Hawaii, spend two days making small talk with people you work with everyday, then spend another day flying back.
 After the third or fourth year, it gets old.
 As a result, some people choose to opt-out so they can take a real vacation with their families instead.
 This means those reps don’t get the reward they worked so hard for, and those last-minute drop outs lead to sunk costs for the organization.

 - Not personalized.
 Sales reps are considered to be "coin-operated," which is why many organizations still default to cash incentives.
 But with the rise of millennials and Gen Z in the workplace, personalization is key.
-This means your sales reps want the option to choose a reward that’s personally meaningful to them - and cash is far down on that list.
+This means your sales reps want sales incentive ideas that are personally meaningful to them - and cash is far down on that list.